Christina Aguilar: Early life

-Aguilar is the daughter of Filipino musician Tony Aguilar and French-Vietnamese mother Margaret.
-She was born in Bangkok, Thailand.
-She has two siblings, Anthony and Theresa.
+Christina Aguilar was born in Bangkok to Filipino musician Tony Aguilar and French-Vietnamese mother Margaret.
+She has two siblings: Anthony and Theresa.
 Her father was one of her most important music influences and she and her family often sang together.

+In 1984, Aguilar entered the Miss Thailand pageant under the name Treejinda Aguilarsakul (ตรีจินดา อากีลาสกุล) and was among the top 30 finalists, ultimately losing to Savinee Pakaranang.

 Aguilar studied at the French Institute, pursuing a bachelor in business management studies in France.
 She does not have Thai heritage, but sometimes is mistaken for Thai because of her ability to speak fluent Thai.
 In addition to Thai, Aguilar speaks French, English, and some Spanish.
 She first became known for her singing abilities while in France.
 During her college's annual party, she was asked by her friends to perform on stage; she sang "Sweet Memory".

 Career

 After graduating, Aguilar was recruited by a French advertising agency where she worked as an assistant account executive.
 She then returned to Thailand and briefly worked in a travel agency.
 The turning point in her career was when she met Rewat Bhuddhinan, then chief producer for GMM Grammy, who enticed her into the music industry.